kontent-ai/delivery-sdk-js/readme.md

 });
 ```

-Rather then registering all elements manually, you can also use one of the built-in property name resolvers: `snakeCasePropertyNameResolver`, `pascalCasePropertyNameResolver` & `camelCasePropertyNameResolver`
+Rather than registering all elements manually, you can also use one of the built-in property name resolvers: `snakeCasePropertyNameResolver`, `pascalCasePropertyNameResolver` & `camelCasePropertyNameResolver`

 ```typescript
 import { createDeliveryClient, snakeCasePropertyNameResolver, pascalCasePropertyNameResolver, camelCasePropertyNameResolver  } from '@kontent-ai/delivery-sdk';